Location Spotlight: The Woods of Sehmel Park

 The following photos were taken in early March on a sunny day (clouds will look a bit different; keep scrolling down for examples of a cloudy day) and edited with my muted modern style (as always clients get to choose their edited style.)

-The following photos were taken on a cloudy early Sept morning and edited in my classic natural style:
+The following photos were taken on a cloudy summer morning and edited in my classic natural style: